xXMojerxx/READ-ME/auditLog.md

 ### MARCH MOMMENT

 9:57:49 PM - 3/1/2023: Welcome to march!
 Anyways... time for me to go on a rant about my life.
 Me and mr-jules san are planning to make something for a special pair of people for a specific thing they are doing.
 (Hopefully they are not looking about this :\).
 Other than that, we are going to also plan to host a party for Mr. Sato next week robotics meeting, and we have some ideas so far.
 Just going to keep this one short, still coping about life :).

+9:33:29 AM - 3/11/2023: SCALE MOMMENT LETS GO!!!!
+CHEERING SAMANTHA AND DAN ON FOR THEIR PRESENTATION.
+We have been waiting to give them something for the whole week, so we pray that they cry tears of joy :). gonna keep this short because my ass cheeks hurt so god dam mich, but good luck to them!!!!!